zetavg/chromium-website/site/chromium-os/packages/crash-reporting/faq/index.md

 `crash_reporter` will stop creating crash reports if there are 32 of them already on disk.
-There's a separate limit per collection directory, so `/var/spool/crash` and `/home/chronos/user/crash` can each contain up to 32 crash reports.
-That limit is defined in **crash-reporter/crash_collector.cc**'s variable **CrashCollector::kMaxCrashDirectorySize**.
+There's a separate limit per collection directory, so `/var/spool/crash` and `/run/daemon-store/crash/<user-hash>` can each contain up to 32 crash reports.
+That limit is defined in **crash-reporter/crash_collector.cc**'s variable `CrashCollector::kMaxCrashDirectorySize`.
 With respect to uploading crash reports, `crash_sender` has a per day limit.
 More specifically, if at least 32 crash reports have been sent within the past 24 hours, and the combined compressed size of those reports is above 24 MB, it will delay and try sending the crash report later.
 These limits are defined by **kMaxCrashRate** andkMaxCrashBytes** in **crash-reporter/crash_sender_util.h**.